-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Fit and Pedal Friendliness

+The fit of the Ether is slightly baggier and roomier than some of the newer tailored, slim-fitting shorts, but they do have a slightly articulated cut that improves pedaling performance.
 The Ether is a solid short for long days in the saddle.
 The four-way stretch fabric does a good job of limiting resistance to the pedal stroke.
-The fabric slides easily over the skin and the seams in the shorts are not noticeable.
-There is certainly more material flapping around than you have with a short such as the Kitsbow A/M, but unless you are racing cross country, this is probably not a deal breaker.
+It slides easily over the skin, and the seams in the shorts are not noticeable.
+There is undoubtedly more material flapping around than you have with a short such as the Kitsbow Mescal Ventilated or the Patagonia Dirt Roamer, but unless you're racing cross country, this is probably not a deal breaker.

-Overall, the fit is a bit less performance oriented than our highest rated shorts, but Zoic has done an excellent job creating a short that balances a looser cut with good all day pedaling performance.
+Overall, the fit is a bit less performance-oriented than our highest rated shorts, but Zoic has done an excellent job creating a short that balances a looser cut with good all day pedaling performance.

-The Ether is by far the best value of any pair of shorts we have tested.
-These shorts score well in all of our performance tests, and retail for around half the price of many comparable shorts.
-The liner short is a bit of a let down if you are used to high-end chamois pads, but at this price, we are amazed that the shorts even come with a liner.
-If you need a high-performance pair of shorts and don't want to spend a fortune then these are the shorts for you.
+The Ether is one of the best values of any pair of shorts we've tested.
+These shorts score fairly well in all of our performance tests, and retail for around half the price of many comparable shorts.
+The liner short is a bit of a letdown if you are used to high-end chamois pads, but at this price, we are amazed that the shorts even come with one in the first place.
+If you need mountain bike shorts and don't want to spend a fortune, then these are a great affordable option.

 The Ether shorts are one of the least expensive shorts in our test and impressed our testers with a solid price to performance ratio.
 If you're a rider on a budget seeking a great value in a high performance short that comes with a chamois liner, check out the Ether + Liner.